Skip to main content

 When we give children ways to cope during needle procedures, it can help them:

-• Have a sense of control,
+• Have a sense of control.

-• Be part of their own care,
+• Be part of their own care.

-• Cope with future health care events, and
+• Cope with future health care events.

 • Have a better overall experience.

-We understand.
-Needles hurt.
+We understand: Needles hurt.
 We want to make it better.

 This is our Comfort Promise to you and your child: